diliaur/simple-slider/README.md

 ## Todo

 ### Display
+- [50%] if there is no image, do not include the post
 - [] display - decide breakpoint: when to break title container off and display it underneath the slider image (otherwise titles stay longer than image and look bad)
 - [] display - control length of titles and excerpts (ellipsis '...' after max # of characters)
 - [] display - add test to see when title divs are too small (i.e. when the title and date are getting cut off) and use that to